-A CUA using a state-transition model was used to compare the treatment strategies of apalutamide+ADT, versus ADT, as first-line systemic therapy for patients with mCSPC.
-The state-transition model consisted of three, mutually exclusive health states of progression-free (PF), progressive-disease (PD) and death.
+A cost-utility analysis using a state-transition model was used to compare the treatment strategies of apalutamide+ADT vs. ADT alone as first-line systemic therapy for patients with mCSPC.
+The state-transition model consisted of three, mutually exclusive health states of progression-free (PF), progressive disease (PD), and death.

 The Canadian healthcare perspective was adopted for this analysis, incorporating only costs associated with publicly funded medical interventions.
-Primary outcomes included expected life-years, quality-adjusted life-years (QALY), lifetime cost and the incremental cost-effectiveness ratio (ICER).
-Health outcomes and cost were calculated over an estimated lifetime horizon (i.e. 20 years) in one-month time steps (cycle length).
-As per Canadian guidelines, health outcomes and cost were discounted at 1.5% per annum.11
+Primary outcomes included expected life-years (LY), quality-adjusted life-years (QALY), lifetime cost, and the incremental cost-effectiveness ratio (ICER).
+Health outcomes and cost were calculated over an estimated lifetime horizon (i.e., 20 years) in one-month time steps (cycle length).
+As per Canadian guidelines, health outcomes and cost were discounted at 1.5% per annum.

-The model was implemented using TreeAge 2021 software (TreeAge Software Inc., Williamstown, MA, USA).
+The model was implemented using TreeAge 2021 software (TreeAge Software Inc., Williamstown, MA, U.S.).